kossa/algerian-cities/README.md

 ## Future Planned Features

 - [ ] Add support for Dairas (districts), including relationships with Wilayas and Communes
-- [ ] Implement unit tests for API endpoints
-- [ ] Add support for caching to optimize API responses
 - [ ] Add support for additional languages
 - [ ] Add a configuration file to allow customizing package behaviors
+- [ ] Add support for caching to optimize API responses

 ## Contribution